 What can the low FODMAP diet do?

-Due to the many symptoms that overlap between IBS and Endometriosis including bloating, altered bowel habits, abdominal pain and reduced quality of life, the low FODMAP diet is a logical solution due to its success in just IBS suffers.
-A key common symptom in both IBS and Endometriosis is visceral hypersensitivity, which is a term to basically describe pain in the inner organs.
+It’s clear that there’s plenty of overlap between symptoms of endometriosis and IBS, including bloating, altered bowel habits, abdominal pain and reduced quality of life.
+A critical factor in both IBS and Endometriosis is visceral hypersensitivity, a term used to describe the experience of pain within the inner organs (viscera) at a level that is more intense than normal.
 This pain is thought to be caused by too much water and gas in the large bowel.
 How does the water and gas get in there?

 - High FODMAP foods are eaten (e.g. wheat, rye, mango, milk, honey) and travel down to the small intestine.